danjulio/gCore/README.md

 ![gCore Top](Pictures/gcore_rev3.png)

 This repository contains documentation and example code for an ESP32-based development board I designed to enable building portable GUI-based gadgets (*).
 It provides a rich feature set and high performance operation enabling, I hope, all kinds of cool and useful devices such as remote controls, instrument controllers and game platforms.
-Code may be written using the ESP32 Arduino environment or with Espressif's IDF.
+Code may be written using the ESP32 Arduino environment, Espressif's IDF or Micropython.
 Both Adafruit-compatible and [LVGL](https://lvgl.io) LCD drivers are available.

 ![gCore based tCam](Pictures/tcam_iron.png)
 (gCore based tCam thermal imaging camera)